aritraghsh09/GaMorNet/README.md

     * OR
     * ``` git clone git@github.com:aritraghsh09/GaMorNet.git```

-* Make sure that you have the following Python Libraries already installed besides Tensorflow and TFLearn :- numpy,pylab,astropy, math, time,multiprocessing
+* Make sure that you have the following Python Libraries already installed besides Tensorflow and TFLearn :- numpy, pylab, astropy, math, time, multiprocessing

-* Run the script [gamornet_train.py](/gamornet_train/gamornet_train.py) using ```python gamornet_train.py'''.
+* Run the script [gamornet_train.py](/gamornet_train/gamornet_train.py) using `python gamornet_train.py`.

 * The model file will be stored as 3 files named checkpoint-5.meta, checkpoint-5.index, checkpoint-5.data-00000-of-00001 in the /gamornet_train/ directory.
 The number 5 indicates that the model was trained for 5 epochs.